royalapplications/docs/src/products/royalts/reference/connections/freerdp.md

 To configure the Remote Desktop (FreeRDP) plugin settings, open the [Plugins Management](xref:royalts_intro_plugins) and click on **Settings** for the Remote Desktop (FreeRDP) plugin:

+The settings are organized into collapsible **General** and **Diagnostics** sections.
+Changes take effect when you save the plugin settings; cancelling the dialog leaves the settings unchanged.

+### General

 #### Close tab on log off, reboot or disconnect

 If checked, Royal TS will close the tab when a log off, reboot or disconnect is initiated from within the remote session.
 This setting is only effective when **Keep tabs open when remotely disconnected** in the [User Interface](xref:royalts_reference_options#-user-interface) option is enabled.

+#### Auto Reconnect on Disconnected Tab

+If checked, the automatic reconnect feature is enabled when the disconnected tab is shown.

+#### Always Reconnect

+If checked, automatic reconnect also applies to user-initiated events such as signing out of the remote session or rebooting the remote computer.
+This setting is available when **Auto Reconnect on Disconnected Tab** is enabled.

 #### Set Domain to '.' for Local Accounts

 If checked, a dot ('.') will be used as domain for local account user names if no domain is specified.

+### Diagnostics

+#### Enable FreeRDP diagnostic logging

+Enables a separate diagnostic file for all connections using the FreeRDP plugin.
+Logging is disabled by default and must be explicitly enabled here; application-wide **Trace** logging does not enable this diagnostic file.

+Diagnostics cover both out-of-process and in-process connections.
+Native in-process messages apply to the Royal TS process and cannot be attributed to an individual connection.

+For security, enablement is automatically reset to disabled the next time Royal TS starts.
+The configured log level and file path are retained.

+Reconnect after enabling diagnostics or changing the log level to capture the complete connection sequence at the selected verbosity.
+Disabling stops accepting diagnostic records immediately, although records already queued may finish flushing.

+#### Log Level

+Select `TRACE`, `DEBUG`, `INFO`, `WARN`, or `ERROR`.
+The default is `DEBUG`.

+#### Log File

+Specify the diagnostic log-file path, or use the browse button to select a file.
+Environment variables such as `%TEMP%` are expanded when the file is opened.
+The default is `%TEMP%\RoyalTS-FreeRDP-V26.log`; an empty path uses this default.

+Saving a new file path applies immediately to active capture.
+Records already queued for the old file may finish flushing there.
+An invalid or unwritable destination stops diagnostic capture and produces a warning in the Royal TS log, but does not prevent connections.
+Correct the destination and enable diagnostics again to resume capture.

+The level and file controls are disabled while diagnostic logging is off.

+> [!Warning]
+> Log files may contain sensitive connection data.
+Review them before sharing and store them securely.

 ## Connection Properties